Explore postgraduate training pathways in regional Queensland.

 Appointments to Queensland Pathology Training Programs are coordinated by the Medical Support Unit, Pathology Queensland (Health Support Queensland) in conjunction with Pathology Queensland's State Directors and Coordinators of Education and Training.
 Pathology recruitment is centralised by discipline/sub-specialty and not by facility.
 Training is accredited through the RCPA.

 Immunopathology training prepares trainees to provide expert diagnostic support for patients with immune disorder in their capacity as pathologists, and who can serve as consultants, educators and pathology scientists in the diagnosis and investigation of conditions of the immune system.
-Training may follow two pathways - RCPA fellowship or dual RCPA/RACP fellowship for trainees who wish to provide patient care as well as laboratory services.
-Training incorporates work-based learning and assessment across four general functions of immunopathology - discipline specific functions as a medical specialist in a laboratory, functions as a manager in the laboratory, research and scholarship and professional attributes.
-Upon completing all requirements of the training program, trainees may apply for admission to Fellowship of the Royal College of Pathologists of Australasia (FRCPA).
-Trainees may undertake joint RCPA/RACP training in immunology and allergy with successful trainees attaining the qualification of FRCPA and Fellow of the Royal Australasian College of Physicians.
+Training may follow two pathways - Royal College of Pathologists of Australasia (RCPA) fellowship or dual RCPA/Royal Australasian College of Physicians (RACP) fellowship for trainees who wish to provide patient care as well as laboratory services.
+Training incorporates work-based learning and assessment across four general functions of immunopathology - discipline-specific functions as a medical specialist in a laboratory, functions as a manager in the laboratory, research and scholarship, and professional attributes.
+Upon completing all requirements of the training program, trainees may apply for admission to Fellowship of RCPA (FRCPA).
+Trainees who successfully undertake joint RCPA/RACP training in immunology and allergy will attain the qualifications of FRCPA and FRACP.

 Applicants must hold registration as a medical practitioner with a minimum of 2 years of postgraduate experience.
-Applicants must be employed in an accredited laboratory before seeking registration with the college.
+Applicants must be employed in a training position at an accredited site before seeking registration with the college.

 Explore postgraduate training pathways in regional Queensland.